Did you know?

 Appearance

-Concealed Nudibranch employing its camouflage
+Concealed nudibranch employing its camouflage

-To ward against predators, certain Nudibranchs have venomous appendages on their flanks.
 Many also have a straightforward stomach and a radulated mouth.
-Nudibranchs have basic eyes that can only distinguish between darkness and light.
-Its eyes are embedded in the body, have a lens and five photoreceptors, and measure about a quarter of a millimeter in diameter.
+They have basic eyes that can only distinguish between darkness and light.
+The eyes are embedded in the body, have a lens and five photoreceptors, and measure about a quarter of a millimeter in diameter.

 Diet

-All known Nudibranchs are carnivorous.
+All known species are carnivorous.
 They have two extremely sensitive tentacles on top of their heads called rhinophores that are used to detect prey.
-The food that nudibranchs consume gives them their color, which aids in camouflage.
-Some Nudibranchs feed on sponges, others on hydroids, others on bryozoans, and some eat other sea slugs or their eggs.
-On some occasions, Nudibranchs are cannibals and will prey on members of their own species.
-Other groups feed on tunicates, barnacles, and anemones.
-All in all, the diet can be highly specific depending on the Nudibranch species.
+The food that they consume gives them their color, which aids in camouflage.
+Some Nudibranchs feed on sponges, others on hydroids, others on bryozoans, seaweeds and some eat other sea slugs or their eggs.

 Reproduction

-Depending on the species of Nudibranch, there may be just one or two eggs or as many as a few million.
+Depending on the species, there may be just one or two eggs or as many as a few million.
 To ward off predators, the eggs are filled with marine sponge toxins.
 The young, though lesser, resemble their adult counterparts virtually exactly after spawning.
 Cerata may also be less common in infants.
 Depending on the species, Nudibranchs can live anywhere from a few weeks to an entire year.

 Threats

 They still face some competition from marine spiders and other Opisthobranchia.
-The majority of Nudibranch species are not at risk.
+The majority of species are not at risk.
 However, because so many rely on coral reefs for their habitat, they are extremely dependent on their survival.
-Nudibranchs are not immune to dangers due to the effects of climate change, such as coral bleaching and human damage to reef habitats worldwide.
-Certainly, there are species all around the world that are at risk.

-Facts about the Nudibranch
+7 More Surprising Facts about the Nudibranch

-4. Nudibranchs carry out photosynthesis by ingesting the algae’s chloroplast.
+3. They carry out photosynthesis by ingesting the algae’s chloroplast.

 FAQs